Siroopfles/NovaPort/.nova/workflows/nova-orchestrator/WF_ORCH_EXISTING_PROJECT_NEW_FEATURE_E2E_001_v1.md

         "Overall_Project_Goal": "Successfully integrate new feature [FeatureName] into Project [ProjectName].", "Phase_Goal": "Implement [FeatureName] for Project [ProjectName] according to provided specifications, ensuring code quality and comprehensive testing.", "Lead_Mode_Specific_Instructions": [
           "Your goal for this phase is to implement the feature '[FeatureName]'.
-Create a high-level plan for this phase, log it to ConPort, and then use your standard single-step execution loop to delegate atomic tasks to your specialists.
+Create a high-level plan for this phase, log it to NovaPort-MCP, and then use your standard single-step execution loop to delegate atomic tasks to your specialists.
 You may consult `.nova/workflows/nova-leaddeveloper/WF_DEV_FEATURE_IMPLEMENTATION_LIFECYCLE_001_v1.md` for a reference process.
 Ensure all code is implemented according to specifications, is fully tested, and meets quality standards."
         ],
         "Required_Input_Context": {
           "ProjectName": "[ProjectName]",
           "FeatureName": "[FeatureName]",
-          "ConPort_FeatureScope_Key": "[FeatureName_Scope_Key]",
+          "NovaPort-MCP_FeatureScope_Key": "[FeatureName_Scope_Key]",
-          "ConPort_AcceptanceCriteria_Key": "[FeatureName_AC_Key]",
+          "NovaPort-MCP_AcceptanceCriteria_Key": "[FeatureName_AC_Key]",
-          "ConPort_Relevant_Arch_API_DB_Refs": "[Keys/IDs from LeadArchitect's phase output]",
+          "NovaPort-MCP_Relevant_Arch_API_DB_Refs": "[Keys/IDs from LeadArchitect's phase output]",
-          "ConPort_ProjectConfig_Key": "ProjectConfig:ActiveConfig"
+          "NovaPort-MCP_ProjectConfig_Key": "ProjectConfig:ActiveConfig"
         },
         "Expected_Deliverables_In_Attempt_Completion_From_Lead": [
           "Summary of implemented aspects of [FeatureName].",
-          "Confirmation of linting and unit/integration test completion and pass status (or list of critical unresolved test failures).", "List of key ConPort items created: implementation `Decision` (integer `id`s), `CodeSnippets` (keys).", "Confirmation that `active_context.state_of_the_union` is updated (or request for update sent)."
+          "Confirmation of linting and unit/integration test completion and pass status (or list of critical unresolved test failures).", "List of key NovaPort-MCP items created: implementation `Decision` (integer `id`s), `CodeSnippets` (keys).", "Confirmation that `active_context.state_of_the_union` is updated (or request for update sent)."
         ]
       }